arielshtangel/-OU-22971-Ray/README.md

 ## GitHub Codespaces Docker-Cluster Run

-Use this flow when you do not have Docker Desktop on your computer and do not have a separate remote VM.
-GitHub Codespaces is the Linux environment and Docker host for the demo.

 In Codespaces, open a terminal and go to the folder that contains `run_on_docker_engine.sh`.

 For the original solution-folder layout: